-- As the establishment of a community court is unlikely to progress, alternative options, including conditional cautioning, are under consideration (Implementation Oversight Group to the Minister for Justice and Equality 2019). - The Garda Síochána Adult Caution Scheme was implemented in Ireland in 2006 and only applies to offences committed on or after 1 February 2006 and to persons aged 18 years and over (An Garda Síochána 2020).
+The Garda Síochána Adult Caution Scheme was implemented in Ireland in 2006 and only applies to offences committed on or after 1 February 2006 and to persons aged 18 years and over (An Garda Síochána 2020).
 It is a non-statutory scheme that operates under the common law and discretionary powers of AGS (personal communication, Department of Health, 2017).
 The main premise behind the Scheme is that it provides an alternative to prosecuting the offender for a crime where it is not in the public interest to prosecute.
 Gardaí consider three areas before administering a caution: the public interest, the decision to caution, and the views of the victim.
-It is mainly applied to first-time offenders (personal communication, Department of Health, 2017).
+The Adult Caution Scheme is mainly applied to first-time offenders (personal communication, Department of Health, 2017).
 The acting district officer or acting inspector administers the caution, and the offender accepts the caution in writing.
 In contrast with the Garda Youth Diversion Programme, supervision is not arranged under the Adult Cautioning Scheme (Working group to consider alternative approaches to the possession of drugs for personal use 2019).
-Moreover, giving a caution is not conditional on carrying out another task - for example, reimbursing the victim.
+Moreover, giving a caution is not conditional on the offender carrying out another task - for example, reimbursing the victim.
 It is rare for an offender to receive a second caution; approval from the Office of the Director of Public Prosecutions is required in order to do so.

 The list of offences available for disposal under the Adult Caution Scheme did not originally include drug offences (Working group to consider alternative approaches to the possession of drugs for personal use 2019).
-In December 2020, following a collaboration between AGS and the DPP, four new offences were added to the Scheme, one of which was offences under Section 3 of the MDAs 1977 and 1984 (simple possession) in relation to cannabis and cannabis resin only (An Garda Siochana 2020).
-No other controlled drugs are permitted under the Adult Caution Scheme.
+In December 2020, following a collaboration between AGS and the DPP, four new offences were added to the Scheme, one of which was offences under Section 3 of the MDAs 1977 and 1984 (simple possession) in relation to cannabis and cannabis resin only (An Garda Síochána 2020).
+No other controlled drugs offences are permitted under the Adult Caution Scheme.

 Despite the level of work that has been done, concerns were raised by AGS.
 In October 2019, as a result of issues with the administration of the GYDPs, the Policing Authority commissioned an external evaluation of the Adult Caution Scheme, which was published in February 2021 (Crowe 2021).
-While the value of the Adult Caution Scheme was highlighted in relation to low-level offences, several challenges were identified, for example, weak governance within AGS, insufficient data and management information, considerable variance in how the Scheme was implemented, recording of data on PULSE was inadequate and was not controlled for quality, and limited training was provided to those operating the Scheme (The Policing Authority, 2021).
-AGS have responded to the evaluation and have identified remedial actions that can be taken to improve how the Scheme is administered (The Policing Authority, 2021).
+While the value of the Adult Caution Scheme was highlighted in relation to low-level offences, several challenges were identified: for example, weak governance within AGS; insufficient data and management information; considerable variance in how the Scheme was implemented; recording of data on PULSE (Police Using Leading Systems Effectively) being inadequate and not controlled for quality; and limited training being provided to those operating the Scheme (The Policing Authority 2021).
+AGS has responded to the evaluation and has identified remedial actions that can be taken to improve how the Scheme is administered (The Policing Authority 2021).

-For an update on the number of Adult Cautions issued in 2022, please see Section T3.1 of the Drug policy workbook.
+For further information on Adult Cautions please see Section T3.1 of the Drug policy workbook.